17 Beautiful Shrubs with Purple Flowers

 Rose of Sharon prefers stable humidity, but it also tolerates drought well.

-In the genus Hibiscus, you might mistake Rose of Sharon for Hibiscus flowers, but they’re different.
-While Hibiscus is tropical, the Rose of Sharon is a hardy, temperate shrub.
+In the genus Hibiscus, you might mistake rose of Sharon for hibiscus flowers—but they’re different.
+While hibiscus is tropical, rose of Sharon is a hardy, temperate shrub.
 It has tough, woody branches and dark green leaves.
-The flowers have five papery, petals that fan out like a saucer.
+The flowers have five papery petals that fan out like a saucer.
 You’ll recognize its dark center and a single, large, stand-alone stamen.

-Rose of Sharon comes in a variety of shades of red, blue, pink, purple, and white.
-Be careful not to plant Rose of Sharon where its seedlings can spread into the wild.
+Rose of Sharon comes in a variety of shades including red, blue, pink, purple, and white.
+Be careful not to plant it where its seedlings can spread into the wild.
 Check before planting because it’s considered invasive in some parts of the US.

 Weigela